d-krupke/cpsat-primer/README.md

 For this topic, there is actually a [nice primer by Gurobi](https://www.gurobi.com/resource/mip-basics/).
 Let me quickly recap the most important parts for CP-SAT:

-* A Mixed Integer Linear Program is a subset of CP-SAT, but one that is still very powerful and can be reasonably well solved.
+* Mixed Integer Linear Programming is a subset of CP-SAT, but one that is still very powerful and can be reasonably well solved.
 It limits you to linear constraints, but you can actually convert most of the other constraints to linear constraints.
 * A mixed integer linear program is still hard to solve, but if we allow all integral values to become fractional it